Sending an email to your subscribers can be an exciting experience.

 DataValidation

-DataValidation is an email verification service trusted by companies such as Netgear, IEEE and Orange.
+DataValidation is an email verification service trusted by companies such as Netgear, IEEE, and Orange.

-It offers a number of features, among them:
+It offers several features, among them:

 - Email list monitoring service